-The findings from the structural model, in particular, show a strong correlation between organizational culture and performance (r = 0.195, t =4.202, p < 0.000), amply demonstrating the validity of the hypothesis H1.
-Results from the structural model, in particular, show a strong positive relationship between organizational culture and innovation of organization (r = 0.446, t = 9.029, p<0.000), firmly establishing the hypothesis H2.
-The findings from the structural model, in particular, show a strong and positive connection between innovation of organization and organizational performance (r = 0.541, t = 12.687, p<0.000), amply demonstrating the validity of the hypothesis H3.
+The findings from the structural model, in particular, show a strong correlation between organizational culture and organizational performance (r = 0.195, t = 4.202, p < 0.000), amply demonstrating the validity of hypothesis H1.
+The result reveals that organizational culture factors such as mission, employee involvement, and adaptability have a positive and substantial relationship with organizational performance measures such as productivity, effectiveness, efficiency, and quality.
+Results from the structural model, in particular, display a strong positive relationship between organizational culture and organizational innovation (r = 0.446, t = 9.029, p<0.000), firmly establishing the hypothesis H2.
+The study presents that organizational culture elements such as mission, employee involvement, and adaptability have a positive and significant relationship with organizational innovation, as determined by innovation strategy, intellectual capital, new process development, and new product development.
+The findings from the structural model, in particular, show a strong and positive connection between organizational innovation and organizational performance (r = 0.541, t =12.687, p<0.000), amply demonstrating the validity of hypothesis H3.
+According to the study, organizational innovation elements such as innovation strategy, intellectual capital, new process development, and new product development all have a positive and significant relationship with organizational performance measures such as productivity, effectiveness, efficiency, and quality.
 The outcomes show that the endogenous and exogenous variables in the PLS-SEM study have a significant relationship.
 The R-square statistic of the model was assessed, as well as its predictive power.
-Table 3 shows that 42.6% of the variance in firm competitiveness was explained by the endogenous latent variable, with a regression coefficient (R2) of.
-The coefficient of determination (R2) value reveals how much variation in the variable that is endogenous is caused by the exogenous variables.
+Table 3 shows that 42.6% of the variance in firm competitiveness was explained by the endogenous latent variable, with a regression coefficient (R2).
+The coefficient of determination (R2) value reveals how much variation in the endogenous variable is caused by the exogenous variables.
 The present research obtained an R2 value of 0.426, indicating that the independent variables influence the dependent variable by 43%.
 Thus, the two independent factors included in this study account for 43% of the variation in organizational success/ performance.
-The remaining 57% variation is due to additional factors that were not explored in this study.
+The remaining 57% variation is due to additional factors not explored in this study.

 Table 5.
 The Test's Results for the Moderating Effect

 Relationship Hypothesis Beta Т Р Level of Comments

 Coefficient Statistics value Significance

-OC→IN→ H4 Significant
+oc→oi→ H4 Significant

 OP 0.242 8.121 0.000 -

 Source: Calculated by the authors